Domains Explained: The Complete Guide

 Wondering how to buy and register a domain name for your website?
 Here’s how:

-- Decide on your domain name: Your domain name will be your brand’s identity.
-It’s what customers will tell their friends when praising your products.
+- Decide your domain name: Your domain name will be your brand’s identity.
+It is what customers will tell their friends, when praising your products.
 You want it to be something catchy, easy to remember, and expressive.

 - Check for availability: The next step is to check whether your dream domain name is available.
 You may have just thought of the best possible domain name for your business, but if it’s already taken by someone else, try a variation of it instead.

-- Choose a registrar: Once you’ve found the perfect domain name that’s also available for registration, you need to find a registrar.
+- Choose a registrar: Once you have found the perfect domain name, that’s also available for registration, you need to find a registrar.
 Registration and renewal prices may vary from registrar to registrar.

-- Make the purchase: After you’ve chosen the right registrar, make the payment to transfer ownership of the domain to your name.
+- Make the purchase: Once you have chosen the right registrar, make the payment to transfer ownership of the domain to your name.

 - Wait for DNS propagation to complete: Once registration completes, the domain’s information is propagated to DNS servers around the world.
 The process can take up to 24 hours to complete, making your new domain, ready for use.